Teruichi Aono: Titles and other championships

 Aono challenged Makoto Nakahara for the 37th Ōza title in 1989 for his only appearance in a major title match.
 He has, however, won four non-major shogi championships during his career: the 5th and 10th Shinjin-Ō titles (1974 and 1979); the 5th Meiki-sen (1978); and the 7th-8th All Star Kachinuki-sen (1984–85).

 Awards and honors

 Aono has received a number of awards for shogi.
 These include the "Best Winning Percentage" and "Best New Player" awards in 1975, the "Most Consecutive Games Won" award in 1978, and the Kōzō Masuda Award in 1997 and 2017.

 In 2011, his efforts in using shogi to promote cultural exchange between Japan and other countries were recognized by the Japanese Ministry of Foreign Affairs and he was awarded the Foreign Minister's Commendation. for Fiscal Year 2011.

+In February 2024, Aono was awarded the "Shogi Honor Fighting-spirit Award" in recognition of winning 800 official games as a professional.